Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Hadronic Tensor in Deep Inelastic Scattering

 thus giving the expected $q^2=2q^{+}q^{-} - {\bf q}_\perp \cdot {\bf q}_\perp$.

-In Fig.~\ref{fig:DIS_eA_collision} the incoming virtual photon can strike light and heavy-quark flavors alike, both of which are considered herein.
+In Fig.~\ref{fig:DIS_eA_collision}, the incoming virtual photon can strike light- and heavy-quark flavors alike, both of which are considered herein.
 The nucleus momentum is labeled by $\mathcal{P}^\mu$, the average momentum of the nucleon momentum is $P^\mu$ such that $\mathcal P^\mu =AP^\mu$, while the quark momentum is $p^\mu$.
-The semi-inclusive cross section can be separated in a QED portion of the scattering and a QCD portion as
+The cross section for the process in Eq.(\ref{eq:DIS_reaction}) can be separated into a QED portion of the scattering and a QCD portion as